Like wine, Italian food, fashion, and landmarks, Italy is known for inventing some of the world’s leading non-alcoholic drinks and beverages.

 2. Caffe d’Orzo

-During that time, coffee was expensive and difficult to find in Italy, so Italians refined roasting barley, which is not too different from coffee in both appearance and flavor.
+During that time, coffee was expensive and difficult to find in Italy, so Italians refined roasting barley, which is not too different from coffee in appearance and flavor.

 Additionally, it has a lighter taste with notes of dark chocolate because of the roasted barley.
 Furthermore, it needs an espresso machine or a specialized pot called orziera.